filiptronicek/blog/_posts/2024-07-25-great-gamepad-guide.md

 ![](/img/gamepads/xbox.png)

 The only notable difference is that the Share button is only mapped in Chrome (with the other browsers keeping just 17 buttons for consistency).
-There is an [ongoing discussion](https://github.com/w3c/gamepad/issues/191#issuecomment-1874772314) about introducing an 18th button to the Standard Gamepad mapping to accommodate this button and the DualSense's touchpad.

 ## What's next